Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 Confirming SCV status (free, instant)

 VEVO is the Department of Home Affairs’ free Visa Entitlement Verification Online service.
-A check returns instant confirmation of current SCV status and is the cheapest piece of due diligence in the entire purchase.
+A check returns instant confirmation of the current SCV status and is the cheapest piece of due diligence in the entire purchase.
 Run one before signing any contract.

 Conveyancing — must be Australian